-Academic recognition will be given in two categories.
-Graduating with "Honors" will be the recognition for students who have earned a GPA of 3.5 - 4.0.
-Graduating with "High Honors" will be the recognition given for students who have earned a GPA higher than a 4.0.
-To qualify for the recognition of "Honors" and "High Honors" a student must have been enrolled at Cabot High School for two of the last three (3) semesters beginning with the second semester of the junior year.
+Academic recognition will be given in three categories.
+Graduating with "Honors" will be the recognition for students who have earned a GPA of 3.5-3.75.
+Graduating with "High Honors" will be the recognition given for students who have earned a GPA higher than 3.75 and successfully completed one (1) additional AP/Concurrent Credit course beyond the required junior and senior English.
+Graduating with "Distinguished Honors" will be the recognition given for students who have earned a GPA higher than 4.0 and successfully completed two (2) or more AP/Concurrent Credit courses beyond the required junior and senior English.